DS-100/debugging-guide/content/projA1_hidden_tests.md

 ### Q2a

-- Ensure the final answer has a length of 4
+- Ensure the final answer has a length of 4.
-- The third element in the final answer should be 10
+- The third element in the final answer should be 10.

 ## Question 4

 ### Q4a

-- Make sure the values in `training_data` haven't been altered
+- Make sure the values in `training_data` have not been altered.
-- For example, check that the values in `"Building Square Feet"` haven't been changed
+- For example, check that the values in `Building Square Feet` have not been changed.
-- If we remove outliers for `"Log Sale Price"` with a lower bound of 8 and higher bound of 10, the sum of the resulting `"Building Square Feet"` should be close to 5,791,106
+- If we remove outliers for `Log Sale Price` with a lower bound of 8 and higher bound of 10, the sum of the resulting `Building Square Feet` should be close to 5,791,106.

 ### Q4b

-Hint: consider the x-axis and that most of the data is distributed to the left from $0.5 \times 10^6 = \$500,000$.
+Consider the x-axis and that most of the data is distributed to the left from $0.5 \times 10^6 = \$500,000$.

 ### Q4c